Acid Reflex and Your Teeth – Cary, NC

 What Are the Signs and Symptoms of Acid Reflux?

-Inside the mouth, acid reflux can manifest in several ways, such as a burning
+Inside the mouth, acid reflux can manifest in several ways, such as a burning sensation or bad breath.
+Other symptoms of this condition include the following:

 - Heartburn

-- Stomach ache and pain on awakening
+- Stomachache and pain on awakening

 - Regurgitation of food or sour liquid